 Whew… there you have it!
 Simple but meaningful tasks that are easy to differentiate.
 IF WHEN you start small groups, you will not have the time of go around the room and explain stations.
 Set yourself and, more importantly, your students up for independence.
 Then you will have the time and energy to do the very important work at your small group table.

-Here are a few blog articles you may be interested in.
+Here are a few more blog posts you may be interested in as you set up your own centers routine.

 - Fun Kindergarten Brain Breaks (Free File)